 The tug-of-war between Government authorities and workers’ rights continued throughout the 20th century.
 But it is during World War II that we see another example of violence against government actions having a dramatic effect on the course of French history.

 This time it wasn’t a protest for workers’ rights, but human rights.
 While everywhere else we optimistically hope for “Good Government”, in France they already knew they had a bad one.

 The man leading the French Government at the time was a celebrated war hero.
 Maréchal Philippe Pétain was the Commander-in-Chief who had led the troops during World War I and earned the respect of the French people.

 The sabotage of public property, economic resistance, and full out gorilla warfare was carried out by the French Resistance within France.
-It would all prove to be necessary to help the Allies defeat the Nazis and help France be free again.
+It would all prove to be necessary to help the Allies win the war and help France be free again.